dfsp-spirit/libfs/README.md

 ```
 Note that the only things that are being built are the test binary `run_libfs_tests` and the demo application, `demo_libfs`.

-Note: If you do not have cmake, you can compile the test manually, e.g., for `g++`:
+Note: If you do not have cmake, you can compile the tests manually, e.g., for `g++`:

 ```shell
 # in the libfs repo root: